CodeHephaestus/DjangoAngularDemo/README.md

 # DjangoAngularDemo
-Demo showcasing implementation between Django and Angular
+Demo showcasing implementation of Django with Angular